lutorm/N132EA/Operations.md

    while an aircraft was checked out by the member unless the flight was conducted in violation of this policy or the FARs.
-1. Aircraft upgrades, such as additional equipment, that require additional capital contributions by the members shall be decided by unanimous vote.
+1. Aircraft upgrades, such as additional equipment, that require additional capital contributions by the members beyond the monthly dues must be approved by unanimous vote.